Skip to main content

 Influence on Long COVID Policy

-As more publications from the LOCOMOTION Long COVID study are generated, we hope that they will begin to have an influence on the Long COVID national policies and guidance that are written.
+As publications from the LOCOMOTION study are generated, we anticipate they have an influence on the Long COVID national policies and guidance that are written.
 Details of this impact will be added here when they are available.

 Further Information